ArturColen/RocketPay/README.md

 The main function of the project is to make the user enter the card information and from this generate a virtual credit card template.

 ## 💻 Technologies used
-* [HTML](https://developer.mozilla.org/pt-BR/docs/Web/HTML): Page structuring, accessibility and semantics
+* [HTML](https://developer.mozilla.org/pt-BR/docs/Web/HTML): page structuring, accessibility and semantics
-* [CSS](https://developer.mozilla.org/pt-BR/docs/Web/CSS): Page styling and responsiveness
+* [CSS](https://developer.mozilla.org/pt-BR/docs/Web/CSS): page styling and responsiveness
-* [JavaScript](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript): Dynamicity of the page and mask for data entry
+* [JavaScript](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript): dynamicity of the page and mask for data entry

 ## 📁 Project access
 You can view the hosted page by clicking [here](https://rocketpay-smoky.vercel.app).